ubco-cmps/data301_course/about/unsyllabus.md

 ## How do I do well in this course?

+These guidelines were adapted from [Dr. Simon Bates' Physics 117 course from UBCV](https://sites.google.com/site/simonpbates/home?authuser=0)).

-Here are some guidelines on preparing yourselves for this course:
+To prepare yourselves for this course:

 1. Learning is a contact sport.
 2. Memorizing is not learning.
-3. Understanding is learning and understanding should be your goal.
+3. Understanding is learning, and understanding should be your goal (not grades).
 4. We’ll do lots of tests.

 And some ingredients for your success: